YOU'RE READING

 DAN'S GOT THE WAYS TO MOVE YOU, YEAH...

 Here are the building blocks of Dan's Saikyo fighting style, including fireballs, jumping flail kicks, and most importantly, a wide variety of taunts.
 Also listed are the joystick motions for each move, for both Capcom's Street Fighter games and SNK's Match of the Millennium if the motions differ.
+Moves marked with "EX" can be doubled in strength in the Street Fighter IV games by tapping two buttons after entering the joystick motion shown.

 SPECIAL MOVES